cybersafe-dev/cybersafety-tool/README.md

 2. Install Gatsby CLI on your machine: `npm install -g gatsby-cli` (you will need a recent version of node)
 3. run `npm i`
 4. run `gatsby develop`
+5. go to localhost:8000 in your browser
+6. To directly view the main routes visit localhost:8000/survey for the survey and localhost:8000/app for the school admin area.

 ### Create a build
 Steps 1, 2 and 3 from above